omritriki/PEECC/README.md

 # Power Efficient Error Correction Encoding for On-Chip Interconnection Links

 ## Overview
 This project implements and analyzes power-efficient error correction techniques for reliable data transfer over on-chip interconnection links.
-The **main focus** is on **Syndrome-Based Error Correction**, a novel approach that minimizes dynamic power consumption while providing robust error correction capabilities.
+The **main focus** is on **Power Efficient SEC**, a novel approach that minimizes dynamic power consumption while providing robust error correction capabilities.
 The system also includes various encoding schemes from two seminal papers in the field for comparative analysis.

 ## Project Structure